Telling tales is even more powerful than you think

 Strong stories easily overwhelm messages.
 It happens all the time.
 So if you’re looking to grab people’s attention with a cute story before offering your product pitch, stop and think it through.
 People will probably remember the story and forget your pitch.

 But if you create a story with your pitch woven into it, then it’s hard to separate them.
-That’s one thing I love about the StoryBrand philosophy.
-It starts with a basic story of a company helping a customer solve a problem, and that becomes the core of any further marketing output.
+Start with a basic story of your company helping a customer solve a problem, and that can become the core of any further marketing output.
 In essence, the story is the pitch.

 Randy Petersen, founder of Petersen Creative Enterprises, is a veteran author, playwright, teacher, speaker, and consultant.